 London has many seasonal family events throughout December.

-Museums also have family activities, make gingerbread houses at the Victoria and Albert Museum, or Christmas sleepover at the British Museum.
+Museums also have family activities, such as make gingerbread houses at the Victoria and Albert Museum, or Christmas sleepover at the British Museum.

 Theaters and concert halls throughout London offer a variety of Christmas themed shows, such as “The Snowman and Paddington Bear.”